 The corrosion of rails impacts upon the reliable operation of the train detection system.
 With a view to preventing this, trains are designated by the network manager for the purposes of rust clearance.
-ProRail strives to avoid rust clearance with freight trains heavier than 3,000 tons wherever possible.
+ProRail strives to avoid rust clearance with freight trains heavier than 3,000 tons and with freight trains carrying categories of substances that fall under the Basisnet spoor or substances listed in RID table1.10 (high risk potential).